protontypes/open-sustainable-technology/README.md

 ### Ocean and Hydrology Data Access
 - [HyRiver](https://github.com/cheginit/HyRiver) - A Python software stack for retrieving hydroclimate data from web services.
+- [pydaymet](https://github.com/hyriver/pydaymet) - Retrieving and post-processing climate data from the Daymet Webservice.
 - [argopy](https://github.com/euroargodev/argopy) - A global network of nearly 4000 autonomous probes measuring pressure, temperature and salinity from the surface to 2000m depth every 10 days.
 - [tidyhydat](https://github.com/ropensci/tidyhydat) - An R package to import Water Survey of Canada hydrometric data and make it tidy.
 - [OceansDB](https://github.com/castelao/oceansdb) - A database of marine reference data like climatologies and bathymetry.